choria-legacy/marionette-collective/website/ec2demo.md

 We've created an Amazon hosted demo of mcollective that can give you a quick feel for how things work without all the hassle of setting up from scratch.

 The demo uses the new Amazon CloudFormation technology that you can access using the [Amazon Console].
-Prior to following the steps in the demo please create a SSH keypair and register it under the EC2 tab in the console.
+To access the AMI you must select the 'EU - West' Region.
+Also, prior to following the steps in the demo please create a SSH keypair and register it under the EC2 tab in the console for that region.

 The video below shows how to get going with the demo and runs through a few of the availbable options.
 For best experience please maximise the video.